Mandarancio/DynString/README.md

 Some features implemented in `DynString` are:

-  * fully dynamic string size
+  * fully dynamic string size (with buffer size multple of 256 bytes)
   * `sprintf` like syntax: `dynstr_printf(...)`
   * `puts` like syntax
   * compare between `dynstr` and `dynstr` or `dynstr` and `char*`